minhthien280/GMU-CS310-FALL/P5 driver & junit/README.md

-Compile with jUnit
 Using IDE: you know how to do it
 Using terminal:
-        -Put all the files in one folder javac -cp .:./jUnit.jar *.java
+Put all the files in one folder
+Compile: javac -cp .:./jUnit.jar *.java
-            java -cp .:./jUnit.jar P5Test
+Run: java -cp .:./jUnit.jar P5Test

 If you want to run Driver standalone use: